alexivkin/minecraft-server-container/README.md

 A minecraft server launcher with the following features:

-* supports running multiple mainline and Forge servers at the same time
+* supports running multiple mainline/vanilla and Forge servers at the same time
-* runs in a docker container, fully isolated from the host
-* handles stop/shutdown correctly, saving the world data before existing
+* handles stop/shutdown correctly, saving the world data before exiting
-* automatically restarts if the minecraft server crashes
-* starts quickly, unlike other docker minecraft servers that download code each time they start,
+* starts quickly, unlike other docker minecraft servers that download code each time they start

-## Building

-Start by building the docker image for the server version you need.
-Run `build-image.sh` with the Minecraft Server Version or "latest" for the latest version.
-If the version ends in "-forge" then the forge server will be built.
-Once the server image of the required version is built you will not need to re-build it agian.
+* runs in a docker container, fully isolated from the host, restarting automatically server crash

 ## Running